OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 ## getOffers

-This will turn all offers related to a specific listing.
+This will return all offers related to a specific listing.

 > Example: getOffers